WeismannS/LuaUtilities/README.md

+# Lua Utilities

+Collection of Functions that Lua lack, implemented from javascript, Python..etc...

+Adds a Metatable that implements
 ## Functions
   ### Table
   To not overwrite any methods of the `table` object, This Library creates a metatable so the only way to use these functions is to